Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 - Maryland is 3-1-0 against the spread this year.

-- Maryland's games this season have hit the over on one of four set point totals (25%).
+- Maryland's games this season have eclipsed the over/under one time in four opportunities (25%).

-- Maryland is 3-1 against the spread and 4-0 overall in games when it scores more than 11 points.
+- Maryland is 3-1 against the spread and 4-0 overall in games when it records more than 11 points.

-- In games that Maryland totals more than 271.5 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Maryland picks up over 271.5 yards, the team is 3-1 against the spread and 4-0 overall.

-- This season the Terrapins have four turnovers, five fewer than the Hawkeyes have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.